OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### ASP.NET Core

-ASP.NET Core application receives REST requests from the Angular SPA, resizes images to 400x300 and puts NST jobs in a queue.
+The ASP.NET Core component receives REST requests from the Angular SPA, resizes images to 400x300 and puts NST jobs in a queue.
 Since TensorFlow uses 100% of CPU power, it is not practical to perform two transfers simultaneously, that is why that queue comes in handy.
-ASP.NET Core application is also responsible for responding to polling from Angular SPA and doing polling of Python back-end itself.
+The ASP.NET Core component is also responsible for responding to the polling from the Angular SPA and doing the polling of Python back-end itself.

 C# is my favorite language so the choice of ASP.NET Core is natural for me.
-But, considering Microsoft's efforts to improve the C# language (comparing with Java, C# syntax recently was and still is years ahead) and their efforts to move .NET Framework towards open-source and cross-platform development and deployment everyone should take a closer look at .NET Core.
+Microsoft is doing a great job improving the C# language (comparing with Java, C# syntax recently [was](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-6) [and](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7) [still](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-1) [is](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-2) [years](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-3) [ahead](http://www.dotnetcurry.com/csharp/1440/csharp-8-new-features)) and building great tools for the developer productivity like Visual Studio and VS Code (and, thanks to JetBrains there are also great extensions/alternatives like ReSharper or Rider).
+I admit that the open-source community around C# is not as productive as Java or Python communities, but considering that the framework itself and many Microsoft libraries became open-source and cross-platform and [Microsoft supports others in building open-source software based on .NET](https://dotnetfoundation.org/), everyone should take a closer look at .NET Core.

-Also, using C# here is a nice example of how two micro-services written in different languages possibly by different teams can easily communicate using REST.
-Python is very popular for machine learning, but in other spheres, people may use Java, .NET, Node.js, etc. so such a scenario is what we would often see in a real world.
+Also, using C# here is a nice example of how two micro-services written in different languages possibly by different teams could easily communicate using REST.
+Python is very popular for machine learning, but in other spheres, people may use Java, .NET, Node.js, etc. so such a scenario is what we would often see in the real world.

 ### Flask